saied2035/rails_search_engine/README.md

   rails db:create db:migrate db:seed
 ```

-*hint: if the search is not working fllow the next steps in your terminal in the directory of the project*
+*hint: if the search is not working follow the next steps in your terminal in the directory of the project*

 ```sh
 rails c